PabloG55/StabilityCalculation/README.md

-# Stability Calculation App for Ships
+# Stability Calculation App for the National Geographic Endeavour II

 ## Overview
 This Java application automates the stability calculations for ships, designed to assist in the quick and accurate assessment of a ship's stability.
 It uses ship data located on a database and was developed to streamline the process for my father, who works on a ship, making it less time-consuming and more efficient.